Our two Sean Hannity show, 800-941-Sean, our number.

 This guy lied to the prosecution.

-And what I find so obvious in this case is that besides the fact that this judge is in the pocket of Democrat Party, I haven't I practiced law for thirty years.
+And what I find so obvious in this case is that besides the fact that this judge is in the pocket of the Democrat Party, I've practiced law for 30 years.

 I'm a pretty good trial lawyer.

-I mean, when you do close the argument, you say, look, the judge is gonna instruct you on the on the on the jury on the instructions of the law.
+I mean, when you do close your argument, you say, look, the judge is going to instruct you on the jury on the instructions of the law.

 But let me tell you what I see here, how our facts comply with the law.